virtualidentityag/vi-frontend-hub/src/roadmap-goals.md

 <roadmap-component>

 ### Fundamentals I
 In that first part of the fundamentals of frontend development, you will be shown how to handle the mobile first approach, html semantics and css.
-Besides that you will learn about multiple frontend related topics such as WAI-Aria or SVG Icons.
+Besides that, you will learn about multiple frontend related topics such as WAI-Aria or SVG Icons.
 Don't be afraid, if you do not have any experience with them.
 We'll figure it out together.

 __Challenges__
 - Page Layout